 The life and times of Pope & Guthrie

-Nina also maintains an academic post in Design Interactions at the Royal College of Art and both also free-lance as visiting tutors, in arts advisory roles and in professional development for artists.
+Nina taught part-time for 20 years at the Royal College of Art in the influential Design Interactions department.
+Both artists now free-lance as visiting tutors, in arts advisory roles and in professional development for artists.
 Karen works in diverse roles in public art, including many projects and initiatives with Grizedale Arts, including their website and land / garden development.

 'Jaywick Escapes' (2012, 48mins, HD).
 Funded by Arts Council England, RCA Research Fund & Science Museum (London).
 Premiered at Sheffield Doc Fest 2012.
 Also screened at East End Film Festival & Colchester Film Festival.

 'Living with the Tudors' (2007/8 83mins, HD).
 Funded by the Channel 4 Britdoc Documentary Film Foundation.